zama-ai/concrete/docs/getting-started/exactness.md

 If you set both of them, both will be satisfied.
 Essentially, the stricter one will be used.

-By default, `p_error` is set to `None` and `global_p_error` is set to `1 / 100_000`.
+By default, both `p_error` and `global_p_error` is set to `None`, which results in `global_p_error` of `1 / 100_000` being used.
 Feel free to play with these configuration options to pick the one best suited for your needs!
 For example, in some machine learning use cases, off-by-one or off-by-two errors doesn't affect the result much, in such cases `p_error` could be set to increase performance without losing accuracy.

 See [How to Configure](../howto/configure.md) to learn how you can set a custom `p_error` and/or `global_p_error`.